Manage Data Discoverability (Tutorial)

 B. In the Release Name dialog box, find and select the name of your Data App or publication:

 i.
-In the Operator field, keep the default “equals,” or use another boolean.
+In the Operator field, keep the default equals, or click the drop-down list and select a different operator.
 Then select the correct item from the Value field.

 ii.
 Alternatively, click into the Value field, and type the first few letters of the name of your Data App or publication.
 Then select the correct name from the list.